MrIdrisAbdulrahman/MrIdrisAbdulrahman/README.md

 # Hi there 👋

-## My name is Abdulrahman Idris, and I am a Data Scientist.
+## My name is Abdulrahman Idris, and I am passionate about anything Data related.